Here's why paying ransomware hackers might actually not be that bad

-Several tax lawyers and accountants told the Associated Press that while the US’ Internal Revenue Service (IRS) doesn’t have a separate guidance on ransomware, the victims can claim these as an “ordinary and necessary” business expense.
+Several tax lawyers and accountants told the Associated Press that while the US’ Internal Revenue Service (IRS) doesn’t have separate guidance on ransomware, victims can claim these as “ordinary and necessary” business expenses.

 - These are the best ransomware protection tools